brendano/ark-tweet-nlp/docs/annot_guidelines.md

 * 51858412669124608 at-mentions @wordpress and @joomla are clearly used within the sentence. cf. 58666191618719744, 65450293604777984
   - we still use @ regardless of context (unlike with hashtags)
 * Citizens United?
 Media Lab? are the nouns here N or ^?
   - (clarifying the discussion below) For most proper names, all content words are ^ regardless of whether there is internal syntactic structure.
-An exception is made for titles of works which have an "internal interpretation" independent of the reference to the work: in that case
+An exception is made for titles of works which have an "internal interpretation" independent of the reference to the work, and which contain non-nouns: for such cases the title is tagged as if it were a normal phrase.
+Function words are only tagged with ^ if they are not behaving in a normal syntactic fashion, e.g. Ace/^ of/^ Base/^.

 #### Preposition-y things ####